harshal10398/poky-container/README.md

 Poky Container
 ========================
-This repo is to create an image that is able to run bitbake/poky.
+This repo is to create an image that is able to run bitbake/poky or build openwrt from official sources.
 The main difference between it and https://github.com/crops/yocto-dockerfiles is that it has helpers to create users and groups within the container.
 This is so that the output generated in the container will be readable by the user on the